-- Reproduction of Trinity's uniforms and logos without approval is prohibited, including printing, embroidery, etc. All Trinity uniforms must have been produced from approved Trinity vendors, with the exception of uniform khakis, which may be purchased from any outside store or vendor and worn without a Trinity logo. - All students are permitted to wear Trinity sweatpants for their winter PE uniform during cold weather only in Q2 and Q3.
+- Reproduction of Trinity's uniforms and logos without approval is prohibited, including printing, embroidery, etc. All Trinity uniforms must have been produced from approved Trinity vendors, with the exception of uniform khakis, which may be purchased from any outside store or vendor and worn without a Trinity logo. - All students are permitted to wear Trinity sweatpants for their winter PE uniform during cold weather only in Q2 (10/15-12/20) and Q3 (1/6-3/14).
 On non-PE days, students are permitted to wear Khaki pants in lieu of khaki shorts.
 Only Trinity logo outerwear is permitted in the classrooms.
 Non-Trinity jackets/coats may only be worn outside.
-Students must layer appropriately for temperature changes during the day. - Long sleeve gray, black or white solid-colored shirts may be worn under short sleeve polos or P.E. shirts, when weather-appropriate.
+Students must layer appropriately for temperature changes during the day.
+Teachers reserve the right to ask students to remove sweatshirts/jackets before going outdoors on warm days all throughout the year. - Long sleeve gray, black or white solid-colored shirts may be worn under short sleeve polos or P.E. shirts, when weather-appropriate.
 Solid colored tights/leggings (preferably Dri-Fit in warm weather), in gray, black, or white, may be worn under uniform bottoms/dresses.
 The dress uniform should not be worn as a tunic/shirt, and shorts/leggings must be worn underneath. - Uniform khaki shorts and skorts must be of appropriate length, no less than half-way between knee and upper thigh.
 Do not push these guidelines; a CC may be given if not followed. - Shoes: All children will wear athletic shoes (rubber-soled bottom) every day.
 Slip-ons, light up shoes, and character shoes are not permitted.
 Socks are required and must be no higher than mid-calf.

 - Students may wear a watch and conservative jewelry (see p.27 about SmartWatches) - Hats are only permitted outside to cover the face from sun exposure. - Field study attire will differ depending on the requirements of the trip and included with each study's permission slip. - Financial Help If a student or family is having difficulty paying for any or all of the school's uniforms, please notify the school immediately.
 The school will help you obtain your student's uniform.
-A student will not be penalized or disciplined in any fashion for a financial hardship. - Medical Concerns A family may request an accommodation for their student with a medial issue or disability.
+A student will not be penalized or disciplined in any fashion for financial hardship. - Medical Concerns A family may request an accommodation for their student with a medical issue or disability.
 Please provide a written request to our Clinic Director or Health Aide.
 Medical documents may be required in accordance with state guidelines and laws. - Religious Exceptions If adhering to the school uniform policy presents a student with violation of their personal religious beliefs, an exception to the uniform policy can be made.
 Requests should be made to the Principal in writing for this exception.

-SPIRIT DAY UNIFORM ATTIRE
+K-4 SPIRIT DAY UNIFORM ATTIRE

-- Trinity Spirit Shirt (navy), uniform bottoms, or jeans without rips, holes or tears (No tights, leggings, etc.). - Regular uniform is always acceptable on this day. - If your child has P.E. on Wednesdays, they must wear their P.E. shorts on Spirit Day. - Spirit Day is held on the last Wednesday of each month.
+Trinity Spirit Shirt, uniform bottoms, or jeans without rips, holes or tears (No tights, leggings, etc.).

+Regular uniform is always acceptable on this day.

+If your child has P.E. on Wednesdays, they must wear their P.E. shorts on Spirit Day.

+Spirit Day is held on the last Friday of each month.